Grunet/openfeature-for-denodeploy/README.md

 [OpenFeature](https://openfeature.dev/).

-A feature flag is a context-aware configuration point, often used for decoupling application releases from deploys, experimentation, and progressively rolling out code changes.
+A feature flag is a context-aware configuration point, often used for decoupling application releases from deploys, experimentation, and safely rolling out code changes.

 ## How Does It Work?